jmcvey3/wispr_pi/README.md

 4. If using AWS S3 to store data in the cloud, please `pip install boto3` and follow the instructions in "How to Install AWS-CLI on rPi.pdf" to set up S3 access keys.

-5. Set up the additional rPi settings as specified in wispr_pi.docx - files are backed up in ./config_files

-6. Reboot and ensure a pressure sensor log is recorded in /home/pi/wispr_pi/PressureSensor/logs
+5. Reboot and ensure a pressure sensor log is recorded in /home/pi/wispr_pi/PressureSensor/logs

-7. Navigate into config_files and compile the dts overlay using dtc.
+6. Navigate into config_files and compile the dts overlay using dtc.
 Then copy it into the overlays folder (and make sure it exists there afterwards):
 ```bash
 cd /home/pi/wispr_pi/config_files
 dtc -@ -I dts -O dtb -o wispr.dtbo wispr-overlay.dts